mengbinhao/jack-note/docs/english/NPR.md

 - 2021.2.23
   > Just tell us what went down
   > This case will center on it
+  > So I want to pivot
+  > It's a very different story

 - 2021.2.18
   - sovereign n | sovereignty